Chelsea Clinton

 In 2007 and 2008, Clinton campaigned extensively on American college campuses for her mother's Democratic presidential nomination bid and introduced her at the 2008 Democratic National Convention.
-She assumed a similar role in her mother's 2016 presidential campaign, making more than 200 public appearances as her surrogate and again introducing her at the 2016 Democratic National Convention.
+She assumed a similar role in her mother's 2016 presidential campaign, making more than 200 public appearances as her surrogate and again introducing her at the Democratic National Convention.

-Clinton has authored and co-authored best-selling children's non-fiction books and co-authored a scholarly book for adults on global health policy, as well as articles and opinion pieces published in major media outlets.
-She has received numerous awards and honors.

-Clinton has worked for McKinsey & Company, Avenue Capital Group, and New York University and serves on several boards, including those of the School of American Ballet, Clinton Foundation, Clinton Global Initiative, Common Sense Media, Weill Cornell Medical College, Expedia Group, and IAC/InterActiveCorp.
+Clinton has worked for McKinsey & Company, Avenue Capital Group, Columbia University, New York University, and NBC.
+She serves on several boards, including the board of the Clinton Foundation.
+Clinton has authored and co-authored best-selling children's non-fiction books and has co-authored a scholarly book for adults on global health policy.

-Early years
+Early life

-Clinton was born in Little Rock, Arkansas, on February 27, 1980, the only child of Hillary and Bill Clinton.
+Chelsea Victoria Clinton was born in Little Rock, Arkansas on February 27, 1980.
+She is the only child of Hillary and Bill Clinton.
 Her name was inspired by a visit to the Chelsea neighborhood of London during a Christmas 1978 vacation.
-Hillary said that upon hearing the 1969 Judy Collins recording of the Joni Mitchell song "Chelsea Morning", Bill remarked, "If we ever have a daughter, her name should be Chelsea."
+Hillary said that upon hearing the 1969 Judy Collins recording of the Joni Mitchell song "Chelsea Morning", Bill remarked, "If we ever have a daughter, her name should be Chelsea".

 When Clinton was two years old, she accompanied her parents as they campaigned throughout Arkansas for her father's gubernatorial race.
 She learned to read and write at a very young age.
 Clinton claims that she started reading the newspaper by the age of three and also wrote a letter to President Ronald Reagan when she was only five.
-In the letter, which was photocopied and preserved by her father, she asked President Reagan not to visit a military cemetery in West Germany, which includes graves of Nazi soldiers.
+In the letter, which was photocopied and preserved by her father, she asked President Reagan not to visit a military cemetery in West Germany that includes graves of Nazi soldiers.
 Clinton attended Forest Park Elementary School, Booker Arts and Science Magnet Elementary School and Horace Mann Junior High School, both Little Rock public schools.
 She skipped the third grade.

-As a young child, Clinton was raised in her father's Southern Baptist faith, and later attended her mother's United Methodist church.
+In 1992, Clinton's father was first elected president, and she remained active at school right until the family's move to Washington, playing the Ghost of Christmas Past in her school's production of A Christmas Carol and dancing in Little Rock's production of The Nutcracker.
+As a young child, Clinton was raised in her father's Southern Baptist faith.